franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-To delete a reference, press 'modifierReference' and '0'.
+To delete a reference, press `modifierReference` and `0`.
 In case you are 'de-referencing' the last representation of a window on your mSpaces, the window gets minimized.

 ## Switching Between Windows